draym28/EagleNet/README.md

 ## Code Structure

-This directory contains a CLIP-based **video-text retrieval** implementation.
+This directory contains a CLIP-based **text-video retrieval** implementation.
 - The main entry-point is `main_my.py`.
 - Training/evaluation loops are in `train_and_eval.py`.
 - Arguments are defined in `args.py`.